-The Importance of Certification Programs for Electronics Recyclers
+The Importance of Certification Programs for Disposing of Obsolete Electronics

 Given the lack of regulations governing the management of used and end-of-life electronics in many countries, the U.S. Environmental Protection Agency, as well as other national environmental ministries and international bodies, encourage all electronics recyclers to become certified by demonstrating to an accredited, independent third-party auditor that they meet specific standards to safely recycle and manage electronics.
 Certified electronics recyclers are held to a high standard as they must continuously demonstrate through audits and other means, that they meet specific high environmental standards and safely manage used electronics.

 - Responsible Recycling Practices (R2)